Harvard-REACT/WSR-Toolbox-cpp/README.md

 The following traj_type is currently tested : gt

 Note : Make sure that the tx names are passed as a space separated string as shown in the example.
+If the matlab viewer is used for visualizing the AOA profile, then make sure that the matlab api for python has be installed ([reference](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)).

 ## Test CSI data using C++ executable